schubhm/agents/README.md

         schema_info = self._format_schema_for_prompt()

         system_prompt = f"""
-        You are an expert SQL generator for Audacy's business intelligence system.
+        You are an expert SQL generator for acme corporation's business intelligence system.

         Available databases and schemas:
         {schema_info}